Jamila Glass – Dance Educator & Choreographer

 • Are moms, attorneys, video game designers, animators, illustrators, visual artists, writers, producers, filmmakers, clinical social workers, clinical psychologists, licensed therapists, scientists, engineers, accountants, military veterans, medical students, literature professors, Broadway performers, ballerinas, dance teachers, and more!

 “You’re such a great teacher.
-Thank you for your kindess and your patience.” -Student
+Thank you for your kindness and your patience.” -Student

 “I loved how I felt when I left class.” -Student